Aleksandr Akimov: Chernobyl disaster

-On the night of 26 April 1986, Akimov was on duty as the shift supervisor of the Chernobyl' electronuclear plant 4th power unit.
+On the night of 26 April 1986, Akimov was on duty as the shift supervisor of Chernobyl's electronuclear plant 4th power unit.
 The reactor power level had been reduced, preparing for a planned safety test.
 The reactor stalled unexpectedly during test preparations, however, reportedly due to a mistake made by Leonid Toptunov.
-Raising power after this point put the reactor into a potentially dangerous state, due to design flaws in the reactor unbeknownst to the operators.
+Raising power after this point put the reactor into a potentially dangerous state due to design flaws, unbeknownst to the operators.
 During the test, Akimov called for the AZ-5 (scram) button to be pressed to shut down the reactor.
+Toptunov, following Akimov's every order, pushed AZ-5.
 Due to a design flaw, the descending control rods momentarily accelerated the nuclear reaction and caused the reactor to explode.
 The communications networks were suddenly flooded with calls and information.
-Akimov heard reports of massive reactor damage, but did not believe it, and as a result, relayed false information about the state of the reactor for hours thereafter.
+Akimov heard reports of massive reactor damage but did not believe it and, as a result, relayed false information about the state of the reactor for hours thereafter.

-Akimov worked with his crew in the reactor building after he learned the extent of the accident.
+Akimov worked with his crew in the reactor building after learning the accident's extent.
 They tried to pump water into the exposed reactor core until the morning.
-He worked with Toptunov to manually open water valves in an attempt to increase water supply to the reactor, during which time they began to notice acute radiation syndrome on themselves and were sent to the infirmary.
+He worked with Toptunov to manually open water valves in an attempt to increase water supply to the reactor, during which time they began to experience symptoms of acute radiation syndrome and were sent to the infirmary.
 Akimov was exposed during his work to a lethal dose of 15-20 Gy of radiation.

 He was admitted to Pripyat Hospital but was quickly transferred to Moscow Hospital 6.
-By 28 April, the symptoms of radiation sickness had mostly worn away.
+By 28 April, the symptoms of 4th degree radiation sickness were evident.
 His wife visited him in hospital and while aware he might not survive, he told her that he would give up working in the nuclear industry.
 During his stay, he discussed possible causes of the accident with Toptunov and Dyatlov but they were mystified.
-Toptunov and Akimov received a bone marrow transplant in an attempt to restore their immune systems.
-Akimov's condition quickly worsened.
-By the time accident investigator Sergei Yankovsky questioned him, Akimov could barely speak and was not able to provide much more information.
+Toptunov received a bone marrow transplant in an attempt to restore his immune system.
+Akimov's condition quickly worsened and it was decided a bone marrow transplant was not sufficient, so in a last-ditch effort to save his life a foetal liver cell transplant was administered; it however failed.
+By the time accident investigator Sergei Yankovsky questioned him, Akimov could barely speak and could not provide much more information.
 Akimov eventually succumbed to acute radiation syndrome two weeks after the disaster at the age of 33.
 His family was informed that his death was the only reason he was not prosecuted for the accident.

 While the initial Soviet investigation put almost all the blame on the operators, later findings by the IAEA found that the reactor design and how the operators were informed of safety information was more significant.
-Nonetheless, the operators were found to have deviated from operational procedures, changing test protocols on the fly, as well as having made "ill judged" actions, making human factors a major contributing factor.
+Nonetheless, the operators were found to have deviated from operational procedures, changing test protocols on the fly, and having made "ill judged" actions, making human factors a major contributing factor.